What do the visitors do?

-Although not a scheme required by law, the Commissioner and South Wales Police are pleased that South Wales is one of around 30 police forces in England and Wales to operate an animal welfare visiting scheme.
+Although not a scheme required by law, the Commissioner and Chief Constable are proud of the fact that South Wales Police is one of the forces in England & Wales committed to the animal welfare visiting scheme.